 The Television Industry: A Television Manufacturer Market Study

-Much has changed in the world of TV’s.
-Our TV market study looks at the category and the changes that are afoot.
+Much has changed in the world of TVs.
+Our television manufacturer market study looks at the category and the changes that are afoot.
 Many of the brands from long ago are altogether gone and the ones who just recently were kings in the category have lost their luster.
 It is a market where so much change takes place because so little is said.
-With everyone fighting to claim and own similar claims Consumers have little room to choose and the industry has transitioned to chaotic.
+With everyone fighting to claim and own similar claims, consumers have little room to choose and the industry has transitioned to chaotic.

 There are several ways television manufacturers are marketing themselves to the consumers, none of which are emotionally compelling.
-Below are a few of these areas and why how they get it wrong.
+Below are a few of those areas and why how they get it wrong.

 Television Manufacturer Market Study: TV Pricing